 Much of Dr. Beebe's work has been funded by the National Institutes of Health, the Agency for Healthcare Research and Quality, and other organizations.

-Dr. Beebe currently serves as Chair of the Division of Health Care Policy and Research and Director of the Survey Research Center, both part of the Department of Health Sciences Research.
+Dr. Beebe currently serves as Chair of the Division of Health Care Policy and Research, part of the Department of Health Sciences Research.
 Dr. Beebe is also Deputy Director of Research for the Mayo Clinic Robert D. and Patricia E. Kern Center for the Science of Health Care Delivery and a member of both the Cancer Center and the Center for Translational Science Activities.

 - Health Insurance Portability and Accountability Act (HIPAA) authorization and survey nonresponse bias.